samirbanjanovic/Bicep.Extensions.Host/README.md

 ## How It Works

 The core functionality revolves around the `FlexAsync` method, which allows you to define and register your services and handlers.
-This method takes care of setting up the DI container and running the extension server.
+You can write a single handler per resource type by implementing the `IResourceHandler` interface.
+Or, you can write a generic handler that will handle all resource defintions within a file by implementing the `IGenericResourceHandler` interface.

+> Note: `IResourceHandler` is a child of `IGenericResourceHandler`

+> Important: The DI bag is configured to only resolve a single `IGenericResourceHandler` per extension.

 ### Example Usage

-Here’s an example of how to use `FlexAsync` to run your extension with defined handlers and services:
+Here’s an example of how to use `FlexAsync`.
+In this example we've implemented `OmniHandler` as a `IGenericResourceHandler` that has a dependency on some kind of `IBackendService`.

+Upon start all services are resolved and the extension is running and listening for requests.

 ```csharp
 await FlexAsync(services =>